YAMEN SAADI / KIAN SOLTANI / NOBUYUKI TSUJII...

 Chamber music supergroup perform Brahms: Piano Quartet Op.25 IV.
 Rondo alla zingarese

-Last year, Marc Bouchkov, Máté Szücs, Bryan Cheng and Julien Quentin enjoyed great success at the Verbier Festival with the Quartet by Igor Raykhelson, a composer whose destiny mirrored his music: highly unusual.
-After studying classical piano and jazz at the Leningrad Conservatory, he emigrated to the United States, where his music, praised by none other than Gramophone Magazine, is championed by performers of the calibre of Yuri Bashmet.
-Like Gershwin in his day, Raykhelson’s music, playful and sophisticated, intertwines the multiplicity of his heritage, between jazz and the great classical repertoire, the Old and New Worlds.
+Last year, Marc Bouchkov, Máté Szücs, Bryan Cheng and Julien Quentin enjoyed great success at the Verbier Festival in Igor Raykhelson’s Quartet, a composer with a singular profile.
+Having studied classical piano as well as jazz at the Leningrad Conservatory, he later emigrated to the United States, where his music has been championed by performers of the calibre of Yuri Bashmet.
+Like Gershwin in his day, Raykhelson’s music—playful and sophisticated—interweaves the multiplicity of his influences, between jazz and the great classical repertoire, the Old and New Worlds.

-Brahms’ flamboyant First Piano Quartet combines tempestuous romanticism with an almost symphonic musical architecture.
-The second movement, both tender and mischievous, is based on the ‘Clara motif’, which Schumann was so fond of.
-Meanwhile, the exuberant Finale, inspired by gypsy music, remains one of the composer’s most famous works to this day.
+Brahms’s flamboyant First Piano Quartet combines stormy Romanticism with an almost symphonic musical architecture.
+The second movement, both tender and mischievous, is based on the “Clara motif”, so dear to Schumann.
+Meanwhile, its exuberant, Gypsy-inspired Finale remains to this day one of the composer’s most famous pages.